Education & Training

 Social Medicine’s faculty is deeply involved in the education of medical students.
-Our faculty members teach in two core School of Medicine courses.
-Social and Health Systems 1/2: Social Dimensions of Illness and Doctoring, Medical Ethics, and the Health Care System meets weekly during the first two semesters of medical school, while Social and Health Systems 3: Advanced Seminars in the Humanities and Social Sciences runs during the 3rd semester.
-Both courses are taught by multidisciplinary faculty in small-group settings.
+Our faculty members teach in two core School of Medicine courses: Social and Health Systems 1/2 and Social and Health Systems 3.
+These courses are taught by multidisciplinary faculty in small-group settings.
 Social and Health Systems 1/2 provides students an introduction to social sciences and humanities perspectives on illness and medicine.
 Social and Health Systems 3 enables students to choose seminars in particular topics and explore those subjects in greater depth.

 Medical students can also opt to take a Social Medicine Elective with departmental faculty.
 These supervised independent studies may include mentored projects in research, reading, or fieldwork.